ysg1024/NeuralSkeletonPoseTransfer/README.md

 - meshplot=0.4.0

 For more detailed environment information, please refer to `environment.yml`.
-You can download and extract the dataset form [One Drive](https://1drv.ms/u/s!AknUAqzhZIMYiymLQgO8yinJev-m?e=sKLugp) and put them under the `data` directory.
+You can download and extract the dataset form [OneDrive](https://1drv.ms/u/s!AknUAqzhZIMYiymLQgO8yinJev-m?e=sKLugp) and put them under the `data` directory.

 ## Quick start